cyberark/conjur-authn-k8s-client/design/fips-compliance.md

   against multiple environments.
   .
 This means that it will harder to merge PRs into the `conjur-authn-k8s -client`.

+Furthermore, it won't be easy to debug in case of a failure as we will need to jump between builds and find the errors.
+In addition, `kubernetes-conjur-demo` runs also tests for the `secretless-broker` so failures there will fail builds of the authn-client.

 I am not sure that this can be implemented.
 By setting `LOCAL_AUTHENTICATOR ` to `true` we use the last built image (ran in the `./bin/build` step.
 In